 The Reset to factory setting deletes completely the internal RAM of the CPU and resets this to delivery state.
-Please regard that the MPI address is also set back to default 2! \$ Chapter 5.15 'Reset to factory setting' on page 66
+Please regard that the MPI address is also set back to default 2! % Chapter 5.15 'Reset to factory settings' on page 71